aniru-dh21/Coding-Problems/README.md

 # Coding-Problems

-This are solutions to Coding Problems on LeetCode.
+These are solutions to Coding Problems on LeetCode.